 We already have a proven track record of the application of sound asset management principles delivering value for money.
 In 2012 17% of Surrey's road network needed structural repair.
 We developed the innovative Horizon programme to reduce the length of the network in need of structural repair to 12% over 5 years by resurfacing around 10% of the worst condition roads.
 At the time that Horizon was conceived, annual programmes of work were the norm in the highways industry; working in partnership with our Highways contractor we recognised the benefits that a long-term programme of works would bring.
 For example, the potential for contractors to give discounts due to long term continuity of works and ability to develop specialist programmes of work, improved short and long term co-ordination opportunities and improved provision of information to the public.
-Horizon 1 delivered its critical success factors and with Horizon 2 beginning in 2017 we were able to consider a different investment strategy applying the same successful procurement principles but looking at longer term programmes for other key assets such as bridges, traffic signals and pavements.
-What we are able to achieve is of course dependent on the level of funding that is available.
+Horizon 1 delivered its critical success factors and Horizon 2 (which began in 2017) continued this success and has so far improved the length of the network in need of structural repair to just 10% by 2022.
+Whilst applying the same successful procurement principles of Horizon 1, Horizon 2 now incorporates a rolling 5-year programme in which we also consider different investment strategies and include longer term 5-year programmes for other key assets such as bridges, traffic signals and pavements to provide a more holistic approach, allow better coordination and balance need across the network.
+As always, what we are able to achieve is of course dependent on the level of funding that is available and the cost of resources.